-Explaining a concept, a process, or even showing a series of pictures can sometimes become so complicated -- more because of what sort of computer program you do the explaining in!
-When you run across a scenario like that, you will find that Engage, a quick and easy-to-use program that lets you create "interactions" is just what you want!
+Explaining a concept, a process, or even showing a series of pictures can sometimes become so complicated, just because you may be using the wrong sort of computer program to do the explaining!
+When you run across a scenario like that, you will find that Engage, a quick and easy-to-use program that lets you create interactions is just what you want!

-What I like about Engage is that it does not try to do everything -- it takes a simple approach of being a one-trick pony, and does that exceedingly well.
-The folks at Articulate, the company that creates Engage like to call anything you create within Enagage an "interaction" -- think of these interactions as small brochure-like Flash movies with rich-media interactivity that can be embedded within presentations, e-learning content, and web sites.
+What we like about Engage is that it does not try to do everything.
+It takes a simple approach of being a one-trick pony, and does that exceedingly well.
+The folks at Articulate, the company that creates Engage like to call anything you create within Enagage an interaction.
+Think of these interactions as small brochure-like Flash movies with rich-media interactivity that can be embedded within presentations, e-learning content, and web sites.

 You can download the installer for the full or trial version.
 Run the setup routine and follow the instructions.

-For the first time when the application is launched, you will be asked to activate the product, or use it in trial mode (“Activate Later”).
+For the first time when the application is launched, you will be asked to activate the product, or use it in trial mode and activate later.Back

-Engage uses the interaction metaphor to get started -- it includes some default interaction types such as process, timeline, pyramid diagram, labeled graphic, interactive FAQ, etc. Follow these steps to get started with Articulate Engage.
+Engage uses the interaction metaphor to get started, and it includes some default interaction types such as process, timeline, pyramid diagram, labeled graphic, interactive FAQ, etc. Follow these steps to get started with Articulate Engage.